Family and Medical Leave (FMLA)

 Medical Certification During Extended Leave

-Employees on extended medical leave must provide a medical certification to the Office of Human Resources upon request.
+Employees on an extended medical leave that does not qualify under FMLA or STIR must provide medical certification to the Office of Human Resources.

 Continuation of Benefits